Nicole9-Sky/Django-Blog-project/README.md

 - 🏷️ Tag system for organizing and discovering related content
 - 🎨 Clean, minimal, and responsive design with a two-column layout
 - 📱 Mobile-friendly interface for reading on any device
+- ⏱️ Reading time estimator for each post

 ### User Authentication
 - ✅ Register new accounts with email verification